Alairion/game-launcher/README.md

 # game-launcher

 A launcher made Qt for a fangame, it has a custom window frame combined with a simple design.
-It has a save manager, a web integration to read project website's articles directly from it and, of course, an updater (separated process).
+It has a save manager, a web integration to read project website's articles directly from it, an interface to change game settings and, of course, an updater (separated process).

 ## The launcher at launch